anuvindhs/Terraform-exam-StudyNotes/README.md

 ### Click on each topic below to expand the content

 <details close>
 <summary>What is IAC ?
-Understanding Infrastructure As Code .</summary>
+Understanding Infrastructure As Code.</summary>

 ## IAC